 The best used cars for under £10,000

 But as with any budget, it’s also worth factoring in the extras.
-So if you are shopping in the price range, just remember to consider the cost of insurance and maintenance.
+So if you are shopping in the price range, just remember to consider the cost of car insurance and maintenance.
 It’ll help to make life with your next car even more enjoyable, that’s for sure.

 So let’s not waste any time and get into the nitty-gritty of the best used cars that you currently get for under £10,000.